justincbagley/blog/content/post/2016-04-06-simultaneously-install-phylogenetics-packages-in-r.md

 <!-- ![R language for statistical computing](/images/R-logo-image.png =80x) -->
 <img src="/images/R-logo-image.png" alt="R language for statistical computing" width="150px"/>

-In case you are unaware of this trick, it is possible to simultaneously install or update all of the phylogenetics packages available in R in one fail swoop.
+In case you are unaware of this trick, it is possible to simultaneously install or update all of the phylogenetics packages available in `R` in one fell swoop.

-A number of different CRAN Task Views have been created summarizing R packages and utilities for different fields of analysis or research.
+A number of different CRAN Task Views have been created summarizing `R` packages and utilities for different fields of analysis or research.
 Luckily, there is not only a compilation of these located on the CRAN-R website [here](https://cran.r-project.org/web/views/), but also [Brian O'Meara](https://twitter.com/omearabrian) (@omearabrian #omearabrian) has developed a nice CRAN Task View entitled "Phylogenetics, Especially Comparative Methods."
-This means that you can view all of the software for phylogenetics and phylogenetic comparative methods in R at one time from the corresponding [Phylogenetics website](https://cran.r-project.org/web/views/Phylogenetics.html).
+This means that you can view all of the software for phylogenetics and phylogenetic comparative methods in `R` at one time from the corresponding [Phylogenetics website](https://cran.r-project.org/web/views/Phylogenetics.html).
 Here is what these websites look like:

 [![CRAN_Task_Views_screenshot](/images/CRAN_Task_Views_screenshot-768x407.png)](/images/CRAN_Task_Views_screenshot-1024x542.png)
 [![Omeara_Phylogenetics_ctv](/images/Omeara_Phylogenetics_ctv-768x407.png)](/images/Omeara_Phylogenetics_ctv-1024x543.png)

 The most important thing, though, is that you can automatically install the entire Phylogenetics, Especially Comparative Methods view!
 Here's how you do it!
-First, open R, download the [ctv package](https://cran.r-project.org/web/packages/ctv/index.html)(ctv stands for "CRAN Task Views"), then load the ctv library by typing:
+First, open `R`, download the [ctv package](https://cran.r-project.org/web/packages/ctv/index.html)(ctv stands for "CRAN Task Views"), then load the ctv library by typing:

 ```
 library(ctv)
 ```

 Next, you can install the Phylogenetics, Especially Comparative Methods view using the 'install.views' function, and later you can update this view using the 'update.views' function.
-If this is your first time using R for phylogenetics, you will not have any of the phylogenetics software, so you will do the following to install the view:
+If this is your first time using `R` for phylogenetics, you will not have any of the phylogenetics software, so you will do the following to install the view:

 ```
 install.views('Phylogenetics')
 ```

-If you have already been working with phylogenies in R and have some of the related packages installed, you will want to use update.views as follows:
+If you have already been working with phylogenies in `R` and have some of the related packages installed, you will want to use update.views as follows:

 ```
 update.views('Phylogenetics')